naheedmk/oscon-config-repo/README.md

-# myfeed-config
+# oscon-config-repo
-configuration repo for spencergibb/myfeed
+configuration repo for Microservices with Spring Cloud and Netflix OSS at OSCON 2015